 The planchette performs strange figure eights or “inverted Zs,” and answers become repetitive.
 But it does not take long for an encounter with Zozo to turn frighteningly negative.

-- the planchette repetitively spells out Z-O-Z-O, Z-A-Z-A, or even M-A-M-A, moving in a rapid left-to-right or right-to-left fashion (it’s unclear what relation “MAMA” may have to the Zozo demon)
+- The planchette rapidly spells out Z-O-Z-O, Z-A-Z-A, or even M-A-M-A, moving in a rapid left-to-right or right-to-left fashion (it’s unclear what relation “MAMA” may have to the Zozo demon)

 “We called him Oz.”